 Also, as the department continues to grow we will continue to recruit and interview new faculty members.
 An important thing that perspective candidates need is an unbiased view of what is actually going on in the department.
 Thus, events such as graduate student lunches are of paramount importance, and therefore participation is mandatory.
 In addition, we faculty are eager to hear the impressions and assessments of putative future colleagues that graduate students provide.

 The department will also periodically sponsor seminars or colloquia throughout the semester which will also require GTA attendance.

-All graduate students are required to complete an on-line Hazardous Waste Training course, available via BlackBoard.
+All graduate students are required to complete an on-line Hazardous Waste Training course, available via Canvas.
 You will only have to complete this course once.

 One of the most important aspects in the educational experience of graduate students is the feedback from Faculty.
 Further, it is incumbent on departments to continually assess and strengthen their faculty and staff.
 As such, we take issues related to assessment very seriously.